 LOS ANGELES, Ca., June 26, 2015— Attorneys who represent Keith Cheung, the most seriously injured victim in last year’s shooting rampage in Isla Vista, CA have filed a civil lawsuit in Los Angeles Superior Court.

-Brian Kabateck the managing partner with the Los Angeles plaintiff’s firm, Kabateck Brown Kellner filed the lawsuit on behalf of Mr. Cheung who is suing Santa Barbara County, The Santa Barbara Sheriff’s Department, University of California Santa Barbara and the shooter’s parents Peter Rodger and Li Chin Rodger.
+Brian Kabateck the managing partner with the Los Angeles plaintiff’s firm, Kabateck LLP filed the lawsuit on behalf of Mr. Cheung who is suing Santa Barbara County, The Santa Barbara Sheriff’s Department, University of California Santa Barbara and the shooter’s parents Peter Rodger and Li Chin Rodger.
 The complaint alleges negligence, false imprisonment and civil rights violations.

 21-year-old Cheung suffered a severe head injury, fractures and lacerations while riding his bike home from work when a mentally disturbed man came speeding down the street in a black BMW and struck Cheung from behind.
 According to eyewitnesses, Cheung flipped into the air, went through the car windshield and was ejected onto the ground after the car crashed.
 The man behind the wheel, Elliot Rodger then committed suicide with a self-inflicted gunshot wound to the head.